-Maybe your scrapping career started as a side job for some extra cash, then you realized it was time to start growing your services to pick up materials from homeowners or business owners.
+Maybe your scrapping career started as a side job for some extra cash; then, you realized it was time to start growing your services to pick-up materials from homeowners or business owners.
 Some scrappers have the truck and the trailer to haul larger loads away from job sites.
 Maybe that is your next step in growing your scrap business with a property for scrapping and accepting customers too.

 Business Plan For Growing Your Scrap Business